-Jams and jellies are made from many fruit-bearing species, such as and wild grape.
+Jams and jellies are made from many fruit-bearing species, such as wild grape.
 Seeds are harvested from many reference plants for commercial sale.
 Many grasses and forbs are harvested by the dried-plant industry for sale in dried flower arrangements.
 Honeybees are utilized to harvest honey from many flowering plants.
-This is a very good site for pecan production.
+Fruit from blackberries, grapes, and plums and nuts from pecans are harvested.